 I discovered that a dog product was contained in a package intended for use on cats.
 Will my cat be harmed if I apply the product to it?

 If you discover inconsistencies like this, do not use it.
 Some dog products are toxic to cats.
 EPA encourages consumers to dispose of counterfeit pesticides they may have inadvertently purchased.

 If you discover that you have one of the counterfeit products, you should contact your local solid waste agency for information on proper disposal in your community.
 Your local government may recommend that you take the product to a household hazardous waste collection program.
 If allowed by your local government, you may put the counterfeit product in your trash.
-You may also contact Earth 911 at 1-800-CLEANUP or http://search.earth911.com/ Exit to obtain community disposal information.
+You may also contact Earth 911 at 1-800-CLEANUP or https://search.earth911.com/ to obtain community disposal information.
 At this page, search "pesticides" and your zip code.
 Read about safe pesticide disposal.